orbitalquark/textadept/docs/api.md

 #### Summary

-Lexers primarily consist of tokens and grammar rules.
+Lexers primarily consist of tagged patterns and grammar rules.
+These patterns match language elements like keywords, comments, and strings, and rules dictate the order in which patterns are matched.
 At your disposal are a number of convenience patterns and functions for rapidly creating a lexer.
-If you choose to use predefined token names for your tokens, you do not have to define how the lexer highlights them.
-The tokens will inherit the default syntax highlighting color theme your editor uses.
+If you choose to use predefined tag names (or perhaps even subclassed names) for your patterns, you do not have to update your editor's theme to specify how to syntax-highlight those patterns.
+Your language's elements will inherit the default syntax highlighting color theme your editor uses.

 ### Advanced Techniques

-#### Styles and Styling

-The most basic form of syntax highlighting is assigning different colors to different tokens.
-Instead of highlighting with just colors, Scintilla allows for more rich highlighting, or "styling", with different fonts, font sizes, font attributes, and foreground and background colors, just to name a few.
-The unit of this rich highlighting is called a "style".
-Styles are simply Lua tables of properties.
-By default, lexers associate predefined token names like `lexer.WHITESPACE`, `lexer.COMMENT`, `lexer.STRING`, etc. with particular styles as part of a universal color theme.
-These predefined styles are contained in [`lexer.styles`](#lexer.styles), and you may define your own styles.
-See that table's documentation for more information.
-As with token names, LPeg patterns, and styles, there is a set of predefined color names, but they vary depending on the current color theme in use.
-Therefore, it is generally not a good idea to manually define colors within styles in your lexer since they might not fit into a user's chosen color theme.
-Try to refrain from even using predefined colors in a style because that color may be theme-specific.
-Instead, the best practice is to either use predefined styles or derive new color-agnostic styles from predefined ones.
-For example, Lua "longstring" tokens use the existing `lexer.styles.string` style instead of defining a new one.

-##### Example Styles

-Defining styles is pretty straightforward.
-An empty style that inherits the default theme settings is simply an empty table:

-    local style_nothing = {}

-A similar style but with a bold font face looks like this:

-    local style_bold = {bold = true}

-You can derive new styles from predefined ones without having to rewrite them.
-This operation leaves the old style unchanged.
-For example, if you had a "static variable" token whose style you wanted to base off of `lexer.styles.variable`, it would probably look like:

-    local style_static_var = lexer.styles.variable .. {italics = true}

-The color theme files in the *lexers/themes/* folder give more examples of style definitions.

-#### Token Styles

-Lexers use the [`lexer.add_style()`](#lexer.add_style) function to assign styles to particular tokens.
-Recall the token definition and from the lexer template:

-    local ws = token(lexer.WHITESPACE, lexer.space^1)
-    lex:add_rule('whitespace', ws)

-Why is a style not assigned to the `lexer.WHITESPACE` token?
-As mentioned earlier, lexers automatically associate tokens that use predefined token names with a particular style.
-Only tokens with custom token names need manual style associations.
-As an example, consider a custom whitespace token:

-    local ws = token('custom_whitespace', lexer.space^1)

-Assigning a style to this token looks like:

-    lex:add_style('custom_whitespace', lexer.styles.whitespace)

-Do not confuse token names with rule names.
-They are completely different entities.
-In the example above, the lexer associates the "custom_whitespace" token with the existing style for `lexer.WHITESPACE` tokens.
-If instead you prefer to color the background of whitespace a shade of grey, it might look like:

-    lex:add_style('custom_whitespace', lexer.styles.whitespace .. {back = lexer.colors.grey})

-Remember to refrain from assigning specific colors in styles, but in this case, all user color themes probably define `colors.grey`.

 #### Line Lexers